 During the American Revolution, the "over-mountain men" won a major victory for the colonists at nearby Kings Mountain.
 This small volunteer army was composed of hunters, farmers and herdsmen from the fertile valleys west of the Alleghanies.
 Their conquest of British loyalists at Kings Mountain marked the first step of defeat that led to Cornwallis' surrender and the end of a long and bitter war.
 Learn more about this famous battle at nearby Kings Mountain National Military Park in South Carolina.

 The discovery of valuable minerals had considerable impact on the area.
-In 1799 a 17 pound gold nugget was discovered, and another weighing 28 pounds was discovered in 1803.
+In 1799, a 17-pound gold nugget was discovered, and another weighing 28 pounds was discovered in 1803.
 Soon after, significant quantities of the treasured mineral were uncovered near Crowders Mountain.
 And, until the discovery of gold in California in 1849, North Carolina was the chief gold-producing state in the nation.
 Hundreds of mines scarred at least 10 counties during this North Carolina gold rush.
 Kyanite was also mined, and open-pit mining took place near Crowders Mountain, producing a devastating effect on the environment.

+A Park Established.
 When exploratory drilling and excavation began in 1970, the threat that Crowders Mountain would be mined led local citizens to seek its preservation.
 The Gaston County Conservation Society was organized to alert people to the danger of the loss of the landmark, to block mining operations and to encourage the state to acquire the mountain for a park.
 Based upon the group's 1971 proposal, the state approved Crowders Mountain as a potential state park, and funds were designated for land acquisition a year later.
 The new state park opened to the public in 1974, but it was not until 1977 that the summit of Crowders Mountain was included within the park boundary.
 Kings Pinnacle and additional acreage were acquired in 1987.

 In 2000, an additional 2,000-acre segment of land was added to Crowders Mountain State Park.
 Funded by the NC Natural Heritage Trust Fund and the NC Parks and Recreation Trust Fund, this land connects the state park to Kings Mountain National Military Park and Kings Mountain State Park in South Carolina.